11BelowStudio/UntitledVoltorbFlipClone/Complied Versions/UntitledVoltorbFlipClone Zipped/README.txt

 * Programming, Art, etc:
     * 11BelowStudio
-    * Code used to get the image into the .JAR file provided by Help with getting the images in the JAR file provided by JB Nizet on StackOverflow (https://stackoverflow.com/a/8362018)
+    * Code used to get the image into the .JAR file provided by JB Nizet on StackOverflow (https://stackoverflow.com/a/8362018)
 * Original game concept:
     * This game is essentially a recreation of the 'Voltorb Flip' minigame from the non-Japanese versions of Pokemon HeartGold and Pokemon SoulSilver